 The Remuneration Policy of the Board is set in reference to national arrangements.
 The Scottish Joint Negotiating Committee (SJNC) for Local Authority Services sets the salaries for the Chief Executives of Scottish local authorities.
 The SJNC advised that it would be a matter for each Council to examine the position of other chief officials.

-It was agreed at the Board of 24 January 1997 that the salary of the posts of Assessor & ERO and the depute be set at a percentage of the Chief Executive of Renfrewshire Council, which is currently 67% and 50% respectively.
+It was agreed at the Board of 24 January 1997 that the salary of the posts of Assessor & ERO be set at a percentage of the Chief Executive of Renfrewshire Council, which is currently 67%.
 Following a review of Chief Executives' salaries in 2001, it was agreed that this arrangement should continue.
-These arrangements were agreed through approval of the salaries of the Assessor & ERO and Depute Assessor & ERO report at a meeting of the Board on 22 November 2002.
+This was agreed at a meeting of the Board on 22 November 2002.

-2017/18 2018/19
+2018/19 2019/20

 Total Total

-Remuneration Post Held Name Remuneration
+Remuneration Name Post Held Remuneration

 £ £

-80,404 Assessor & Electoral Registration Officer Kate Crawford 96,022

-10,663 Depute Assessor & Electoral Registration Officer Rate Clawfold 0
+96,022 Kate Crawford Assessor & Electoral Registration Officer 98,954